edchelstephens/upskilling/docker/containers.md

 # Containers are like fast lightweight virtual machines

 # and Docker makes running our apps inside of containers really easy

+# Docker is about running apps inside containers

+# We call apps running in containers as containerized apps.